yuwang531/academic-kickstart/content/post/jcgs19.md

 projects: []
 ---

-Paper [*A Logistic Factorization Model for Recommender Systems with Multinomial Responses*](../jcgs.pdf) accepted by Journal of Computational and Graphical Statistics.
+Our paper [*A Logistic Factorization Model for Recommender Systems with Multinomial Responses*](../jcgs.pdf) is accepted by *Journal of Computational and Graphical Statistics*.